Alternating Reinforcement Learning with Contextual Rubric Rewards: Beyond the Scalarization Strategy: Experiments

 \subsection{Main Results}

 Our empirical analysis on the HealthBench dataset demonstrates that ARL uniformly outperforms the SRL baseline across all actor model sizes, ranging from 1.7B to 14B parameters.
 Results detailed in Table \ref{tab:main_compare} substantiate this advantage, revealing that ARL achieves superior final evaluation scores compared to scalarized aggregation methods: Specifically, the proposed framework improves performance on Qwen3-1.7B (0.576 vs. 0.556), Qwen3-4B (0.716 vs. 0.690), Qwen3-8B (0.761 vs. 0.750), and Qwen3-14B (0.788 vs. 0.762).
+The standard errors that are consistently small, around $0.08$ to $0.18$ points across our runs. $0.08$ occurs on the small model Qwen3-1.7B-Instruct, and $1.67$ occurs on the large 14B model.

 Furthermore, the training trajectories illustrated in Figure \ref{fig:main} confirm that ARL maintains a distinct performance advantage throughout the optimization process, indicating that alternating optimization yields higher training efficiency by effectively navigating multi-dimensional criteria without the information loss inherent in linear scalarization.
 To make a fair comparison, we use the same number of prompts for SRL and ARL in each epoch, and thus, both methods have the same number of updating steps.
-As for the order of meta-classes, we use a fixed, pre-defined order (Order 0) in training, and introduce a searching method in Sec. \ref{sec:experiments_search}.
+As for the order of meta-classes, we use a fixed, pre-defined order (Order 0) in training, and introduce a searching method in Section \ref{sec:experiments_search}.

-In addition to the main results, we provide supplementary results as the ablation study of model series and RL algorithms in Appendix~\ref{sec:append_Experiments}.
+In addition to the main results, we provide supplementary results of synthetic meta-classification, the ablation study of reward models, model series and RL algorithms in Appendix~\ref{sec:append_Experiments}.